utkarsh261/pho/README.md

 ## Usage

-Right now, pho looks at only the repositories cloned in a parent directory, you can either open pho in that directory or:
+Right now, pho looks at only the `cwd` and its direct chilren directories (if they are actually git repos).
+So if you have some repositories cloned in a directory, you can either open pho in that directory or:

 ```
 $(go env GOPATH)/bin/pho ~/path/to/dir/containing/all/cloned/repositories